This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Draft a Sponsorship Agreement

 The biggest thing that will demonstrate that you’re professional and committed to the partnership is a sponsorship agreement.
 It should be written down to outline your goals, expectations, and other deliverables for your organization and the company.
-It may also be a good idea to include how you’re going to recognize the company for its support, such as through advertising materials, merchandise, or event printouts.
+It’s also a good idea to include how you’re going to recognize the company for its support, such as through advertising materials, merchandise, or event printouts.

 Follow Up

 Haven’t heard back?
 Don’t give up!
 Continue to communicate with companies after you’ve reached out with a corporate sponsorship request.
-Always check back to ensure someone has received your call, email, letter, etc. If not, ask to speak to the appropriate person at the company, and/or resend your ask to that person.
+Always check back to ensure someone has received your call, email, or letter.
+If not, ask to speak to the appropriate person at the company, and/or resend your ask to that person.

 How to Cultivate Relationships with Corporate Sponsors

-Once you’ve secured your corporate sponsorship, cultivating your relationships with those companies can’t fall to the wayside!
+Once you’ve secured your corporate sponsorship, don’t let the relationship fall by the wayside!
 In addition to presenting your partnership in a professional light, continuing to recognize and work with your sponsor can have a huge impact on your organization.

-Here are some effective ways to work with a sponsor after they’ve signed up to support your cause:
+Here are some effective ways to work with a sponsor after they’ve agreed to support your cause:

 This image shows ways to cultivate relationships with corporate sponsors.